 Nobody noticed cause it didn’t matter to those in that position.
 And it happens often.
 I was so excited to see “Into The Woods” Christmas Day 2014 because I love fairy tales but was dismayed to learn the entire cast, crew, and production team were all white!
 DUDE!
 Not even a mixed race camera man.
 No wonder the movie sucked!

 As a little black girl in Richmond, VA, I wanted to be either Oprah, Sabrina Squire, or Whitley Gilbert.
-These were my real life representations of black women and other than my own family, they were the fpeople of color I remember relating too.
-Susie Carmichael and Numbah Five from CKND were close runner ups but no role models.
+These were my real life representations of black women and other than my own family, they were the few people of color I remember relating too.
+(Susie Carmichael and Numbah Five from CKND were close runner ups but they were no role models.)
 There were few all black shows for me to admire but there were plenty of white shows ie : Home Improvement, Step By Step, Third Rock From the Sun, Growing Pains, Everybody Loves Raymond, Cheers, The Brady Bunch, Gilmore Girls, Dawson’s Creek, Family Ties, Fraiser, do you want me to keep going?

-Ever wonder why there were mixed race children but never any mixed race families?
+Ever wonder why there were always mixed race children but never any mixed race families?

 ——— RANT OVER —-

 Shows like Insecure, Atlanta, Black-ish, and Queen Sugar are all revealing black excellence with all skin tones and without the white washed story lines.
 They seek to tell black stories not by excluding white persons but by making blackness a positive force and an integral part of American culture.
 Something America couldn’t even do with a black president.

 Then there are great stories that could be told with a white or black cast but have chosen to be made starring some great actors of color like Greenleaf, Power, HTGAWM, Empire, and Being Mary Jane.
 They have made such great strides to reveal that black people aren’t one trick ponies.